AndersDeath/diary2/README.md

 # 18 July 2022 - Monday - Yerevan

 nothing happened exept i've published the first talking videio on youtube.
 Today I am gonna to start learning my speach in English.
 I think it will be good exercise.
+I recorded small pppodcast.
+Accountant sent me the bill and I payed it.

 # 19 July 2022 - Tuesday - Yerevan